Update, January 4, 2019: The ALS PREFER program is now called ALS Focus. The article text has been changed to reflect that.

 The number of ongoing ALS clinical trials has risen in recent years due to increased awareness and funding of this devastating disease.
 Consequently, it is more important than ever to integrate people with ALS and their caregivers into the drug development process and to gather their crucial input about ALS burden.
-Due to these trends, a platform initiative for patient engagement in drug development, called ALS PREFER, was developed and initiated by a collaboration between The ALS Association and top ALS researchers across the country.
+Due to these trends, a platform initiative for patient engagement in drug development, called ALS Focus, was developed and initiated by a collaboration between The ALS Association and top ALS researchers across the country.

 The first step was to initiate the IMPACT ALS survey to gather information regarding perspectives of people with ALS and their caregivers as it relates to disease burden, functional outcomes, and views on treatments.
 Read more to learn about IMPACT ALS and its important results.

-The goal of ALS PREFER is to bring patient input into the center of ALS drug development to achieve a visible impact on clinical design, regulatory review, payment, and policy decisions, all considering people with ALS and caregiver preferences.
+The goal of ALS Focus is to bring patient input into the center of ALS drug development to achieve a visible impact on clinical design, regulatory review, payment, and policy decisions, all considering people with ALS and caregiver preferences.
 Ultimately, we hope to increase engagement in clinical trials and ensure positive trials produce results that are meaningful to the ALS community.

 From this vision, the IMPACT ALS survey initiative was designed to expand available data for people with ALS and caregiver perspectives, to guide drug development practices.
 The survey was developed by a diverse group including members from The ALS Association, Cytokinetics, Biogen, Ionis Pharmaceuticals, regulatory experts, ALS clinical thought leaders, and, most importantly, a person living with ALS and a caregiver.